 - Compute zones that are added to a user's bucket are not assigned to the same location group.

 At this step you choose cloud location for VS creation.
 The location predefines the available configurations of VS resources in the following steps of the wizard.
 If the chosen location is associated with a local compute zone, the VS creation procedure will be standard.
-Refer to Create VS section of OnApp User Guide for details.
+Refer to the Create VS page.
 If the selected location is provided in Federation, the VS will be created remotely.
 Below are the instructions for completing the wizard if the chosen location is associated with a federated compute zone:

 - If you want to use Cloud Motion functionality, click the Cloud Motion checkbox.
 The map will then show only the zones which are configured for Cloud Motion.